Frequently Asked Questions for Traffic School in Wisconsin

 It can!
 You’ll need to check with your insurance provider to make sure they offer reduced rates to drivers who complete a Wisconsin defensive driving course.

 If your insurance provider authorizes you to take our online Wisconsin defensive driving course for a discount, or if your court allows you to take it to dismiss a ticket, you’ll need to provide them with a copy of your certificate of completion.
-When you finish the final exam of your Wisconsin traffic school (before 3PM Central time), we will get your certificate of completion in the mail to you that same day.
-We deliver via U.S. Mail for free, and have your certificate to your door within 5-7 days of shipment.
-If you need it sooner, you can choose from one of our FedEx options for expedited shipping.
+When you finish the final exam of your Wisconsin traffic school, we will get your certificate of completion to you in your inbox that same day.

 Note: I Drive Safely will report the course completion directly to the City of Brookfield Municipal Court, the Village of Greendale and the Muskego Municipal Court.